MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on an on-premises Ubuntu, Red Hat Enterprise Linux (RHEL), or CentOS server.

+> [!IMPORTANT]
+> If you're using RHEL version 8 or higher, you must use Podman for automatic log collection instead of Docker.
+For more information, see [Configure automatic log upload using Podman (Preview)](discovery-linux-podman.md).

+Essential information required for user success

 ## Prerequisites

 * OS:
   * Ubuntu 14.04, 16.04, 18.04 and 20.04
   * RHEL 7.2 - 8.
-Customers using RHEL 8 and higher must use [Podman](discovery-docker-podman.md) for automatic log collection.
   * CentOS 7.2 or higher

 * Disk space: 250 GB